Configuration of redpesk packages

 The attribute version is mandatory.

-Values for version are any non empty string containing only latin letters, arabic digits, and the three characters ‘.’ (dot), ‘-‘ (dash) and ‘_’ (underscore).
+Values for version are any non empty string containing only latin letters, Arabic digits, and the three characters ‘.’ (dot), ‘-‘ (dash) and ‘_’ (underscore).

 name